0ctacity/.github/GOVERNANCE.md

 Teams should avoid duplicating existing Octacity projects without a clear reason and should examine whether collaboration or extension is more appropriate than creating a competing project.

-The steward resolves conflicts that cannot be settled between team leaders.
+The Organization Lead resolves conflicts that cannot be settled between team leaders.

 ## Legal and Security Responsibility